How to Prepare for NEET Exam 2027: A Comprehensive NEET Study Plan

 • Following a NEET study plan builds long-term discipline, which is a mandatory skill for MBBS.

-NEET Exam Pattern & Syllabus: Pre-Preparation Information
+NEET Exam Pattern & Syllabus: A Brief Guide

 Subjects No. of Questions Full Marks Negative Marking